MichaelLaufer/WRF-ADIOS2-to-NetCDF4/README.md

 For batch jobs that need to convert multiple files, Gnu Parallel should be used to convert multiple files concurrently, which should reduce the conversion time significantly.
 ## Usage
-There are 2 ways to use this script: File conversion, and In-line implicit conversion ("diskless).
+There are 2 ways to use this script: File conversion, and In-line implicit conversion ("diskless").

 ### File conversion:
 This will convert the ADIOS2 file and save it as a file in the output location.<br/>